HomeBusinessThe Role of a Commercial Dispute Solicitor in Employment Disputes

 There are several ways to settle business disputes:

-• Arbitration is an additional choice, in which a panel of experts or an arbitrator is chosen to render a legally binding judgment based on the arguments and supporting documentation.
+• Arbitration is another possibility, where a group of experts or an arbitrator is appointed to make a legally binding decision based on the arguments and evidence presented.

-• Lastly, if necessary, commercial litigation can be pursued through the court system, where a judge will hear the case and deliver a judgment.
+• Finally, if all else fails, commercial litigation may be undertaken through the justice system, where a judge will consider the facts and render a decision.

 What Do Attorneys for Employment Disputes Do?